natrius/natrius/README.md

-# 👋 Welcome, I'm Natrius!
+# 👋 Welcome, I'm Stefan!

 Hi, I'm a curious **multipotentialite** with a wide range of interests.
 My passion for technology and open data brought me to the OpenStreetMap community, where I'm actively involved and currently a member of the association **OpenStreetMap Austria**.